Construction Work & COVID-19: How to Safely Reopen and Protect Your Crew

 How construction employers can protect themselves and their workers during COVID-19:

-- Information on the essential personal protective equipment that should be provided to all construction workers
+- Information on the essential personal protective equipment that employers should provide to all construction workers

-- Suggestions for how to limit the number of jobsite crew and visitors, including how a daily visitor log can be used for contact tracing
+- Suggestions for how to limit the number of jobsite crew and visitors, including how companies can use a daily visitor log for contact tracing

 - How to restructure work shifts to isolate and compartmentalize staff